sodazone/ocelloids-services/guides/TESTING-POLKADOT.md

 }]'
 ```

-The above request will log the notifications in the console.
-If you want to test with a webhook endpoint, simply configure the parameter `notify` to point to your endpoint.
+This request will log the notifications in the console.
+If you want to test with a webhook endpoint, simply configure the `notify` parameter to point to your endpoint.

 In the example below we are using [https://webhook.site](https://webhook.site) as a webhook testing service.